-In 1970 ESI was incorporated under the name Environmental Services, Inc. The company was a spin-off of a structural analysis software group at the University of Minnesota in the late 60’s.
-The group was sponsored by a number of architecture and engineering firms throughout Minnesota.
+In 1970, ESI was incorporated under the name Environmental Services, Inc. The company was a spin-off of a structural analysis software group at the University of Minnesota in the late 60s that was sponsored by a number of architecture and engineering firms throughout Minnesota.
 Professor Jack Hanley headed the group and David Pederson, a young graduate student, was writing software that was used by the sponsors on timesharing computers accessed with teletypes from their own offices.
-This was state of the art computing for the time.
+This was state-of-the-art computing for the time.

 That was followed by the purchase of our first Spectrum Analyzer and accelerometers.
 ESI was now doing its own vibration monitoring, down to levels needed for the design of microelectronics laboratories and facilities.

 Over the years, we have worked with many clients on buildings, bridges and machines to solve problems in vibration, impact, fatigue, and more recently in noise control.
-ESI became known as a firm that solved special problems.
-The tools continued to evolve, but the heart of what we do is still solving problems with the experience that continues to build on a shared desire of our staff to find innovative solutions for our clients.
+ESI is known as a firm that solves unique problems.
+The tools continue to evolve, but the heart of what we do is still rooted in finding innovative solutions for our clients.

-In 1997 ESI changed its name from Environmental Services, Inc. to ESI Engineering, Inc. The reason for the change was an attempt to avoid confusion.
-While we are environmentally friendly, we knew the name was misleading when we received calls for removing snakes from under porches and restaurant grease disposal.
-Apparently the plan worked because those calls stopped but calls for our real business continued.
+In 1997, ESI changed its name from Environmental Services, Inc. to ESI Engineering, Inc. While we are environmentally friendly, we knew the name was misleading when we received calls for removing snakes from under porches and restaurant grease disposal.
+Apparently the plan worked because those calls stopped while calls for our real business grew.

-Special projects included large scale test facilities and equipment for extreme static and dynamic loads.
+Over the last few decades our projects have included large scale test facilities and equipment for extreme static and dynamic loads.
 In other cases we have worked with bridge erection and robotic cranes for nuclear waste cleanup.
-Hospitals, laboratories and wafer fabs require very low levels of vibration for sensitive equipment such as MRI’s, electron microscopes and photo lithography for semiconductors.
-We also work with vibration and noise caused by our highways, trains, planes and LRT’s.
+Hospitals, laboratories, and wafer fabs require very low levels of vibration for sensitive equipment such as MRIs, electron microscopes, and photolithography for semiconductors.
+We also work with vibration and noise caused by our highways, trains, planes, and LRTs.

-Noise control is a growing area of ESI's business.
+Noise control is a growing part of ESI's business.
 It is often related to vibration control and many of the same principles apply.
-As public awareness increases that noise is a serious form of pollution in our daily lives, new laws are being passed to limit the noise levels that people can inflict on their neighbors.
-Our clients include governmental agencies that are trying to protect their communities, architects who need assistance with their designs and building owners who require privacy and comfort.
+As public awareness increases about noise being a serious form of pollution in our daily lives, new laws are being passed to limit the noise levels that people can inflict on their neighbors.